briankoser/sfc-listeners-guide/episodes/0206-in-a-franchise-funk.md

 Entertainment is not the main purpose of story.

-Could C. S. Lewis have written the Narnia books if he spent his weekends watching {% workTitle "Thor 2" %} instead of reading {% workTitle "The Iliad" %}?
+Could C. S. Lewis have written the Narnia books if he spent his weekends watching {% work "Thor 2" %} instead of reading {% work "The Iliad" %}?

 {% timeLink podcast_file_url, '34:31' %} Ben says it's a moral issue if 90% of your stories are just for fun